evargas13/evargas13/README.md

 # Hello, I'm Edgar
 Back in the 90s, movies like Hackers and Swordfish inspired me to dive into computers, and I discovered hacking and cybersecurity.
 Over the past 10 years, I have worked as a Tech Support Engineer, which helped me improve my technical and soft skills.
+For the last 5 years or so, I have trained and immersed myself in Cybersecurity, focusing especially on what caught my attention from the beginning, defensive security.

 ## Objective
 Finding job opportunities in cybersecurity has been challenging due to my limited experience in this field.
-To gain hands-on skills, I'm actively working on projects and studying through platforms like TryHackme and HackTheBox.
-I'm eager to transition into roles such as SOC Analyst or IAM Analyst, but I'm also open to opportunities in Senior Tech Support Engineering.
+To gain hands-on skills, I'm actively working on projects and studying through platforms like CyberDefenders and LetsDefend.
+I'm eager to transition into roles such as SOC Analyst or Security Analyst, but I'm also open to opportunities in Senior Tech Support Engineering where I can develop other tech skills.

 This repository showcases my projects and the skills I'm building.
 I hope it helps me land a cybersecurity role and inspires others to gain practical experience.